ChurchSuite/churchsuite-oauth-php/README.md

 ?>
 ````

+Your client endpoint will need to have the same top-level domain that you see when you are logged in to ChurchSuite.
+For example you may need to change the ".com" to ".co.uk".

 Once your config.php is setup you will be able to view the first page when served by a web server.